Share your love

 sftp:x:1000:orca

-As you can see from the output, user orca is added successfully to the SFTP group.
+As you can see from the output, the user orca was added successfully to the SFTP group.

 Step 3 – Configure a Transfer File for SFTP on Rocky Linux 8